 Parks and Recreation staff grooms beach sand on Leadbetter, West, and East Beaches between May and October, and they rake the beach sand between November and April.
 Beaches are groomed for safety and recreation purposes.
 Parks staff works closely with biologists for bird monitoring before any grooming and raking takes place.

-The Recreation Division provides beach lifeguard services at East, West, and Leadbetter beaches daily during the summer and on weekends during the fall and spring.
+The Recreation Division provides beach lifeguard services at East, West, and Leadbetter beaches daily during the summer.

 The City of Santa Barbara has several parking lots along the City’s Waterfront.